garrandall/popular-music-data/tracks/tell-me--what-s-goin--on--smilez-southstar.md

-if you ever felt weak smilez was your energy trips across seas, show you the finer things no more burger king it was fine dine, cuisine and if we never had it, i don't think it mattered we were a classic like nas in illmatic i was so deceived, i thought we had a thing you used to blow my 2 way up wit 143's da L-O-V had me blind i would had to see i trusted my friends, all they were yellin at me how could you do me so wrong, i don't wanna get gone i invested three years ma, plus this song i'm so confused, where to go? how do i choose? i guess to find real love i gotta pay my dues
+if you ever felt weak smilez was your energy trips across seas, show you the finer things no more burger king it was fine dine, cuisine and if we never had it, I don't think it mattered we were a classic like nas in illmatic i was so deceived, I thought we had a thing you used to blow my 2 way up wit 143's da L-O-V had me blind I would had to see i trusted my friends, all they were yellin at me how could you do me so wrong, I don't wanna get gone i invested three years ma, plus this song i'm so confused, where to go? how do I choose? i guess to find real love I gotta pay my dues

 love, hate, mistakes, tell me what you think is goin on debates, all day tell me what you think is goin on